How Do Choose the Right Kitchen Tile?

 Tile can be used anywhere in a home because it is durable, beautiful, and water resistant.
-Here are a few things to consider while picking out your kitchen tile.
-It will help the process be less overwhelming.
+With so many options to choose from, the tile selection process can easily become overwhelming.

-- Stain Resistance: Kitchen countertops, kitchen and bathroom floors, tub surrounds, fire place faces, and patios are areas with high potential staining.
+- Kitchen countertops, kitchen and bathroom floors, tub surrounds, fire place faces, and patios are areas with high potential staining.
 Dense and sturdy glazed tiles are your best pick to easily remove stains.
 Keep in mind that sealers help protect porous tiles, but may be unsafe to use where you prepare or eat food.

 - Tiles used for the outdoors in cold climates must be able to withstand water absorption and seasonal temperature fluctuations without warping or breaking the tile.
 In these areas, “impervious” or “vitreous” tiles are usually the safest for fluctuating weather.
 This is less of an issue in mild climates where softer more absorbent tiles like terra-cotta can be used.